microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER_CLI.md

 ### 5. Keep the Cobalt Templates relevant to your enterprise patterns and run the pipeline

-The goal of this step is to continue efforts removing infrastructure as code Cobalt templates that users have no interest in deploying.
+The goal of this step is to continue efforts removing infrastructure as code Cobalt Templates that users have no interest in deploying.

 #### a.
-Clone newly created Azure DevOps Repo from your organization
+Clone newly created Azure Devops Repo from your organization

 ```bash
 git clone <insert-git-repo-url>